 What is R-454B (Puron Advance™)?

-Why the Switch to Low GWP Refrigerant?
+Why is the HVAC industry switching to Low GWP refrigerants?

 R-454B offers a visionary solution that balances two critical needs: